 Three months after the disaster that occurred in Fukushima in March 2011, TEPCO, the operator of the nuclear power plant, installed a live camera on the site.
 These images, with dates and times visibly ticking by, are accessible online.
 They would become, through a bold challenge taken up by Philippe Rouy, the sole visual material for 4 Buildings, Facing the Sea.

-About the exhibition The Ecology of Relationships – The Forest Loving the Sea
+About the exhibition The Ecology of Relationships – The Ecology of Relationships - The Forest is the Sea’s Lover

 Frac Sud